 TOURISM INSIGHTS: VISIT LISBOA

 Visit Lisboa is responsible for promoting the Portuguese capital’s already very vibrant tourism market.
 Founded in 1997 under the Lisboa Convention Bureau, the organisation has been operating with the vision and mission to showcase the city as a top destination for leisure and business tourism worldwide.
 The Lisbon Tourism Association is directed by governing bodies, elected every three years, whose composition includes official bodies, business associations and individual associates – a total of 23 elements representing the various categories of members who operate in different parts of the tourism sector.
 The presidency of the board is held by the Municipality of Lisbon, and the deputy presidency is exercised by a private entity.

 Paula Oliveira is Visit Lisboa’s Executive Director, and has been with the body ever since it founded more than 20 years ago.
 Before this, she headed up the tourism department at Lisbon’s City Hall, this having graduated from the University of Lisbon in 1987.
 Here she answers our questions about the work of Visit Lisboa and gives her opinion on some of the best things to do in the city.

-Paula Oliveira: Within the various marketing plans implemented for the region’s promotion, we have always kept in mind several things, including developing different products and experiences within the region and targeting different segments.
+Paula Oliveira (PO): Within the various marketing plans implemented for the region’s promotion, we have always kept in mind several things, including developing different products and experiences within the region and targeting different segments.